-While we don’t do the typical commercial Christmas gift exchange, I love the holidays and traditions that come around it.
+While we don’t do the typical commercial Christmas gift exchange, I love this time of the year and all the holiday traditions.
 We love finding all the fun and festive things to do during Christmas in Dallas Fort Worth.
 Usually the day after Thanksgiving, we decorate our Christmas tree listening to holiday music.
-Once the house is decorated with lights, we spend the time sipping tea or hot chocolate in our Christmas PJs.
+Once the house is decorated with lights, we spend the time sipping tea or hot chocolate in our Christmas PJs and watching Home Alone for the umpteenth time!
 There might be no snow on the ground but we have tons of opportunities to celebrate the magic of Christmas.
 DFW has lots of places with festive decorations and lights, cheerful murals, giant ornaments & life-size gift boxes, and a Texas sized Christmas tree.

 A Classic Christmas in Dallas